Chris232181/Loan-Default-Forecasting-using-ML/README.md

 ![table](ROCcurve_comparison_Table.PNG "ROC")

 Based on all three scorring methods, it became clear that the XGB Boosting model is more accurate in predicting PDs.
 In particular, measured by F1 score and the AUC (area under the ROC curve) showed significant better results for XGB than LG.
-In addition, we wanted to understand which of the features are the more crucial ones to predict PD utilizing XGB.
-We found that the personal income was the most important feature, which from, if you take a step back and think about personal loans, appears to be reasonable, given the income is the key source of income that is used to paypack personal loans.
+In addition, we wanted to understand which of the features are the more crucial than others to predict PD utilizing XGB.
+We found that the personal income was the most important feature, which, if you take a step back and think about personal loans, appears to be reasonable, given the income is the key source of income that is used to pay back personal loans.
 See below for the graph:

 ![table](Feature_importance_Table.PNG "ROC")